stuartpb/collected-writings/README.md

 ### Progress

-I'm looking to gether those bits and pieces into something in a repo now.
+I'm looking to gather those bits and pieces into something in a repo now.

 ## [Valley of Lost Careers](https://github.com/stuartpb/valley-of-lost-careers)